The Psychology Corner on Mental Health @ Home includes the what is… series and a collection of (mostly) scientifically-validated psychological tests.

 As mentioned early, being really user-friendly isn’t what the tests listed here are necessarily aiming for.
 Here are a few places you can go to find tests that are designed with you, the user, in mind:

-- Greater Good Magazine from UC Berkeley has quizzes on topics like gratitude, mindfulness, empathy, and altruism
+- Greater Good Magazine has quizzes on topics like gratitude, mindfulness, empathy, and altruism

 - HealthyPlace: screening tests